DrRWolff/Wolff-etal-Tectonophysics/README.md

 # Wolff-etal-Tectonophysics
-Supplementary data to the publication in Tectonophysics by Wolff et al. (revised manuscript).
+Information on the PECUBE model used in the revised manuscript of Wolff et al. (Tectonophysics).

-The file Pecube.in allows you to calculate the thermo-kinematic model shown in Figure 6 in the publication Wolff et al. (subm. to Tectonophysics) using PECUBE version 4.2 (Braun et al. 2012).
-The file Himalaya.zip (unzip to Himalaya.txt) contains the topographic information for the model in meter.
+The file Pecube.in allows to calculate the thermo-kinematic model shown in Figure 6 of Wolff et al. (revised manuscript, Tectonophysics) using PECUBE version 4.2 (Braun et al. 2012).
+The file Himalaya.zip (unzip to Himalaya.txt) contains the topography of the model (in meter).